-It may be easier than you think to go paperless and do you bit for the environment.
+It may be easier than you think to go paperless and do your bit for the environment.
 Be it at home or at work, channeling your digital skills to support the eco-movement this year comes easy with our seasonal audio cards.

 How to have a green Christmas

 According to Andy Williams, it’s “the most wonderful time of the year” yet without taking the time to reflect your good intentions to become more environmentally aware, may quickly turn into wasteful wishful thinking.
-You may be in the midst of being torn between sending personal messages to friends and family who live elsewhere and reducing your paper consumption but worry not: create bespoke audio greeting cards with Aroundsound and you won’t miss out on spreading the end of year love.
+You may be in the midst of being torn between sending personal messages to friends and family who live elsewhere and reducing your paper consumption but worry not: create bespoke audio greeting cards with Aroundsound by adding the respective hashtag and you won’t miss out on spreading the end of year love.

 How to make your audio greeting cards